Skip to main content

 7. Visa information can be found in Additional Resources.
 If accepted, students will receive an acceptance letter for Visa purposes.

-8. All applications are reviewed on the strength of English proficiency, academic standing, statement of interest and the availability of the requested elective.
-Your statement of interest should be 200 words or less about why you are interested in the University of Pittsburgh School of Medicine and the electives in which you are applying.
+8. All applications are reviewed on the strength of English proficiency, academic standing, statement of interest and the availability of the requested clinical elective.
+Your statement of interest should be 200 words or less about why you are interested in the University of Pittsburgh School of Medicine and the clinical electives in which you are applying.
 This is another determining factor of acceptance.
 Please be aware that if you are applying for MED or SURG these are the most requested departments by UPSOM students, domestic visiting students as well as international visiting students.
-Once your elective has been confirmed, please be advised that no change/date adjustment will be made.
+Once your clinical elective has been confirmed, please be advised that no change/date adjustment will be permitted.

 10. You must provide an up-to-date CV with a picture.

-11. Neither UPSOM nor UPMC offer housing.
+12. Neither UPSOM nor UPMC offer housing.
 This is the responsibility of the student.
 Offsite housing opportunities can be found under additional resources.